Family Law Solicitors in Plymouth

 Grandparents and family relationships

-Grandparents often play a significant role in a child’s life, providing care, stability and support.
-When family relationships break down, it can be deeply upsetting if contact with grandchildren becomes difficult or stops altogether.
+Grandparents often play an important role in a child’s life, providing stability, support and continuity during difficult times.
+When family relationships break down, it can therefore be deeply upsetting if contact with grandchildren becomes limited or stops altogether.

-Although grandparents do not have automatic legal rights to see their grandchildren, the law does recognise the importance of these relationships.
-In many situations it is possible to reach agreements within the family, and when necessary the court can consider arrangements that allow the relationship to continue.
+Although grandparents do not have automatic legal rights to contact, the courts do recognise the importance of these relationships.
+In many situations agreements can be reached within the family, while in others it may be necessary to ask the court to consider arrangements that allow the relationship to continue.

 Our family law solicitors can help you understand the options available and guide you through the process with sensitivity and care.